Dear Montgomery County Taxpayer:

 Charter Limit - Section 305 of the County Charter requires that “Unless approved by an affirmative vote of nine, not seven, Council members, the Council shall not levy an ad valorem tax on real property to finance the budgets that will produce total revenue that exceeds the total revenue produced by the tax on real property in the preceding fiscal year plus a percentage of the previous year’s real property tax revenues that equals any increase in the Consumer Price Index as computed under this section.
 This limit does not apply to revenue from (1) newly constructed property, (2) newly rezoned property, (3) property that, because of a change in state law, is assessed differently than it was assessed in the previous tax year, (4) property that has undergone a change in use, and (5) any development district tax used to fund capital improvement projects.”

-Tax bills for levy year 2014 reflect target revenues below that allowed by the Montgomery County Charter.
-The target revenue for levy year 2014 is achieved through a 1.8 cent rate decrease for all property owners and a one-time property tax credit of $692 for each principal residential property.
+Tax bills for levy year 2016 reflect target revenues above that allowed by the Montgomery County Charter.
+The target revenue for levy year 2016 is achieved through a 3.9 cent rate increase for all property owners and a one-time property tax credit of $692 for each principal residential property.

 Property Tax Disclosure – Montgomery County requires that residential property owners who sell their home must estimate and disclose to the prospective buyer the property tax for the subsequent levy year.
 Since the buyer will not be eligible for the homestead credit in the first year following purchase of the new home, the difference between the current year’s and next year’s tax can be significant.
 This disclosure requirement assists the consumer when purchasing a home in the County.
 To obtain more information and review the online tax calculator, visit the Office of Consumer Protection at www.montgomerycountymd.gov/apps/OCP/Tax or call 240-777-3636.